D.Phil. Oxford University. Hon.DLitt., McGill University and the University of the Agean

 Comparative/Historical Sociology, Political Sociology, Theory

-Author of "The Sources of Social Power" (Vol I, 1986; Vol II, 1993), coverig the history of power in human societies from prehistory to the present.
-Recently finished two books: "Fascists", a compaqrative study of fascists in six European countries; and "The Darkside of Democracy: Explaining Ethnic Cleansing", a comparative and historical analyiss of murderous cleansing.
-Now working on Vol III of "The Sources of Social Power: Globalizations".
+Author of "The Sources of Social Power" (Vol I, 1986; Vol II, 1993, Vol 3 2012, Vol 4, 2013), covering the history of power in human societies from prehistory to the present.
+Also two connected two books: "Fascists" (2004), a comparative study of fascists in six European countries; and "The Darkside of Democracy: Explaining Ethnic Cleansing" (2005), a comparative and historical analyiss of murderous cleansing.
+Now working on a summary and more theoretical Volume of "The Sources of Social Power".

 "Were the Perpetrators of Genocide ‘Ordinary Men’ or ‘Real Nazis’?
 Results from Fifteen Hundred Biographies", Journal of Genocide and Holocaust Studies, 2000.